 - Matching customer needs with product/service capabilities is their primary function, and

-- Sometimes, walking away from a bad deal is a good thing.
+- Walking away from a bad deal is a good thing.

 The pivot point is that each part of an organization “owns” honesty.
 If a link in the integrity chain is broken, we all lose.
 Customers lose because their needs aren’t met.
 Sales loses because their reputation as a business function is tarnished.
 The whole organization loses because they spend valuable time trying to recover from an avoidable situation.